(R)-69

-(R)-69 (3IQ) is a tetrahydropyridine derivative which acts as a 5-HT2A receptor agonist, with 4.6x selectivity over 5-HT2B and 49x selectivity over 5-HT2C.
-It has a 5-HT2A Ki of 680nM and an EC50 of 41nM.
+(R)-69 (3IQ) is a drug of the tetrahydropyridinylpyrrolopyridine family related to the psychedelic tryptamines which acts as a 5-HT2A receptor agonist, with 4.6-fold selectivity over 5-HT2B and 49-fold selectivity over 5-HT2C.
+It has a 5-HT2A Ki of 680 nM and an EC50 of 41 nM.
 (R)-69 is a biased agonist selective for activation of the Gq coupled signalling pathway, with much weaker activation of the β-arrestin 2 coupled pathway.
 In animal studies it produces antidepressant-like activity but without producing the head-twitch response associated with psychedelic effects.
+The drug was identified along with its close analogue (R)-70 via an ultra-large-scale docking campaign against the serotonin 5-HT2A receptor and was first described by Bryan L. Roth and colleagues in 2022.
+A number of related derivatives have also been developed.